linode/docs/docs/troubleshooting/disaster-recovery-guide/index.md

 ## Still Unable to Connect

-If you have tried all the steps listed above and still cannot connect to your Linode, you may still be running into issues with your firewell.
+If you have tried all the steps listed above and still cannot connect to your Linode, you may still be running into issues with your firewall.

 1. Display your iptables ruleset: